RiskyMH/EmailThing/cloudflare-workers/README.md

 Refer to the [Mailchannels Transactional API documentation](https://api.mailchannels.net/tx/v1/documentation) for more information on how to send emails.

+As you have full control with the emails, you can decide which mailbox to send to (if any).
+This means you can have multiple mailboxes for one domain.

 > **Note**: This is more or less abusing the [free deal](https://blog.cloudflare.com/sending-email-from-workers-with-mailchannels) that was given to Cloudflare workers.